 Suggestions for Further Reading

-These books are suggested for supplementary reading if s you have access to them or wish to purchase them from the publishers.
-They are not approved nor.ofhcially supplied by the War Department.
+These books are suggested for supplementary reading if it so happens that you have access to them.
+They are not approved nor officially supplied by the War Department.
 They have been selected because they give additional information and represent different points of view.

-The Control of Germany and Japan.
-By Harold G. Moulton and Louis Marlio.
-Published by Brookings Institution, 722 Jackson Place, N. W., Washington 6, D. C. (1944).
+War Debts and World Prosperity.
+By Harold G. Moulton and Leo Pasvolsky.
+Published for Brookings Institution, 722 Jackson Place, NAV., Washington 6, D. C. (1932).

 The Changing Pattern of International Economic Affairs.
 By Herbert Feis.
 Published by Harper and Brothers, 49 East 33rd St., New York 16, N. Y. (1940).

 The Reconstruction of World Trade: A Survey of International Economic Relations.
 By John B. Condliffe.
 Published by W. W. Norton and Company, 70 Fifth Ave., New York, N. Y. (1940).

 The United States in The World Economy.
 No. 23 of Economic Series, published by Bureau of Foreign and Domestic Commerce, United States Department of Commerce, Washington, D. C. (1943).